pawelrosikrosinski/forms-old-recruitment-task/README.md

 You are looking at a simple web app for management of semi-structured form data.

-Oddly enough, I like to work with SQL, so whole solution appear to be db-centric.
+Oddly enough, I like to work with SQL, so entire solution appear to be db-centric.

 Postgres takes care of all backend json processing (both synthesis and analysis), and also database schema is defined at idempotent script "db_schema.sql".
 It is almost free of PL/SQL - only one element required it.